ALEX VIVIAN: THINKING ABOUT BRANDING, ADVERTISING, TARGET AUDIENCE, ETC.

-Thinking about branding, advertising, target audience, etc. is a new, major, solo exhibition by Melbourne artist Alex Vivian.
-For the exhibition, Vivian presents a new body of work that takes found objects and clothing as the basis for new sculptures and images.
-Building on his recent exhibition at flake, To propose a petroleum jelly advertisement or campaign (2013), Thinking about branding, advertising, target audience, etc. approaches food and food packaging in general, and condiments specifically, as an accessory, rather than fuel for the body.
-Vivian explains:
+Thinking about branding, advertising, target audience, etc. was a new, major, solo exhibition by Melbourne artist Alex Vivian.
+For the exhibition, Vivian presented a new body of work that took found objects and clothing as the basis for new sculptures and images.
+Building on his then-recent exhibition at flake, To propose a petroleum jelly advertisement or campaign (2013), Thinking about branding, advertising, target audience, etc. approached food and food packaging in general, and condiments specifically, as an accessory, rather than fuel for the body.
+Vivian explained:

 A logo is favoured among a certain age group.
 It is the youth.

 A mayonnaise logo safety-pinned to the back of a backpack, used as a prop in a crude show, copied and sketched and drawn over and over again.

 They say the youth breed new ideas, are most receptive to the advertising of products… and of food in general.